klaytn/klaytn-pre-cypress-setup-workshop/README.md

 ## Contributing
 <!-- Write the way to contribute -->
-Thank you for your interest in contributing to Klaytn Workshop.
-Klaytn Workshop is always open to anyone and we welcome your contribution.
+Thank you for your interest in contributing to Kaia Workshop.
+Kaia Workshop is always open to anyone and we welcome your contribution.
-### How to contribute on Klaytn Workshop
+### How to contribute on Kaia Workshop
 1. Site scaffolding
 ```
 .